-$^{^{1}\,}$ Base Fund Management Fee percentage is stated as the annual charge with reference to the Net Asset Value of the Share Class.
+&lt;sup>1 Base Fund Management Fee percentage is stated as the annual charge with reference to the Net Asset Value of the Share Class.
 See Section 3.1 under the heading "Fund Management Fee" for further details.

-Pre-contractual disclosure for financial products referred to in Article 8 of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Pre-contractual disclosure for financial products referred to in Article 8 of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Artemis Funds (Lux) - SmartGARP Global Emerging Markets The Profit Hunter Equity
+Artemis Funds (Lux) - SmartGARP Global Emerging Markets1n Equity